 There is no denying that planning your first family holiday can be daunting.
-Below are a few things you may wish to consider when travelling with your little one.
+Below are a few things you may wish to consider when travelling with baby.

 The number one rule when travelling with your baby is organisation, organisation, organisation.
 After that – well, read on!

 For every baby it will vary depending on their individual needs, it is always best to seek advice from your health care professional.
 This can be something you discuss at your 2 week postnatal check-up.

 All children under the age of 15 must have their own passport.

 All children under the age of 15 must have their own passport.
 It is no longer acceptable for children to be included on their parent’s passport.
 Application forms are available from your local post office or for further information visit www.dfa.ie or LoCall 1890 426 888.